Jay and Jules Allen: Allen Theatres

 The brothers gain the distribution rights to Goldwyn Pictures in December 1918.
 Their contract with Paramount ended in September 1919, and Zukor gave the rights to Nathanson instead.
-They were unable to pay the mortgage for their theatre in Calgary and was foreclosed in October 1924.
+They were unable to pay the mortgage for their theatre in Calgary and it was foreclosed in October 1924.

 Max Aitken, 1st Baron Beaverbrook offered the Allen brothers $15 million for 50% of their holdings, but Jule rejected the offer after the largest Allen Theatre Enterprises investors told him to.
 Aitken instead gave his financial backing to Nathanson.
 Jay invested a large amount of money into the German mark as he believed that it would rebound.

 Nathanson attempted to purchase the Allen's theatre chain for $4-5 million in 1921, but Jay refused.
 According to Jack Bickell the Allen brothers had $951,618 in assets and $687,293 in liabilities in 1922.
 Creditors attempted to have them declared bankrupt and formed a company to negotiate a sale with Famous Players, but the committee decided that the Allen Theatres would be able to repay its debts and rejected Nathanson's $1.05 million offer.
 However, G.T.
 Clarkson decaled that Allen Theatres was bankrupt, with $1.25 million in debts and 36 theatres, and it was sold to Famous Players for $650,000.

 Allen's Danforth Theatre in Toronto managed to survive as an independent cinema, and it is now a music venue known as the Danforth Music Hall.
 Allen's Bloor Theatre in Toronto is currently a concert hall known as Lee's Palace.